top of page

 Festival Director

 Based between the UK and Lithuania, Elzė is the founder and director of ShortScape.
-She is currently a student in Screen Academy Scotland's film programme, working in HETV drama as well as many different projects (films, music videos) as a director, assistant director and writing scripts for her upcoming films.
+She studied at Screen Academy Scotland, and is now working in HETV drama as well as many different projects (films, music videos) as a director, assistant director and writing scripts for her upcoming films.

 Jagoda is the Festival Producer and a recent Film graduate from Edinburgh Napier University.
 She is a writer, director and a festival-maker with experience working in coordinator roles for IFF Ale Kino! and as an Industry Coordinator for Edinburgh International Film Festival.